bigb-bbo/bigb-planer-project/readme.md

 ## TODOs:
 - Improve UI layer (with React)
-- Persistence (database instead of in-memory)
+- Persistence (database instead of in-memory or at least save to json file)
-- Authentication & Authorization
-- API rate limiting
 - Extended validations
 - Performance optimizations for large player lists